-Thanks for stopping by to visit RobbishFood!
-As you might have guessed, my name is Rob.
-I'm a Welshman currently living just outside London with my wife, two kids and dog
+Thanks for stopping by to visit RobbishFood.
+I'm a Welshman currently living in (sometimes) sunny South Wales, with my wife, two kids and dog

 I'm a total food nerd, not to mention science and tech nerd too.
 I'm a computer scientist by profession so I am actually a professional nerd in that domain, and love investigating, thinking about and playing with the science of cooking.
 I also love being creative with flavours and playing with ideas and meals.
-Really cooking and computing are both ideal crossovers that fit perfectly in the intersection of science and creativity! (on the creative side, I have also enjoyed making music in the past)
+Really cooking and computing are both ideal crossovers that fit perfectly in the intersection of science and creativity.

 I have been BBQing seriously for about 10 years (since 2011 or so - prior to that I BBQ'd but just usual hot and fast stuff, no bigger pieces).
 I grew up in Wales, and most summers we would have lots of family BBQs, not low-and-slow, more traditional British hot-and-fast straight over the coals affairs, but never just sausages and burgers.
-Usually (and still now when I'm back with my wider family in Wales) BBQs were large sprawling spreads, chicken legs, lamb chops, salmon along with lots of sides and always a side of ratatouille (my dad grew courgettes and aubergines in the greenhouse, so there was an almost constant supply most summers).
+Usually (and still now, to be honest) BBQs were large sprawling spreads: chicken legs, lamb chops, salmon along with lots of sides and always a side of ratatouille (my dad grew courgettes and aubergines in the greenhouse, so there was an almost constant supply most summers).
 You might come to notice ratatouille is now a well established go-to side for my BBQs still.
 I love ratatouille.

 My product reviews

 I always enjoy discovering new products, and especially enjoy supporting independent producers.
-Not only because in these current pandemic times I think its a positive thing to do (assuming you have the means to do so, we all have our own struggles), but by and large I also believe you get a much better product and better service.
+Not only because I think its a positive thing to do (assuming you have the means to do so, we all have our own struggles), but by and large I also believe you get a much better product and better service.

 I don't have the time or energy for writing overly negative reviews, though, so most of the reviews you will find here may seem overly positive and favourable.
 That's simply because if I'm taking the time to review it, then most likely I'm motivated to do so because I'm already a massive fan and want you all to know about it!
 (I am also happy to review products on request, just drop me a note if you want me to)